 Debt/Expenses

-How to Fight Bill Creep and The Expenses in Your Budget Most Responsible
+How to Fight Bill Creep and the Expenses in Your Budget Most Susceptible

 Most consumers fall for marketing gimmicks without even realizing it.
 Retailers use tactics like purchase with no money down, 0% interest, and ‘sale-this weekend only’ to lure buyers into signing on the dotted line without giving the purchase any long-term thought.